 Management monitors the results of the Group's operating segments separately for the purpose of making decisions about resources allocation and performance assessment.
 Segment performance is evaluated based on reportable segment profit/loss, which is a measure of adjusted profit/loss before tax.
-The adjusted profit/loss before tax is measured consistently with the Group's profit/loss before tax except that unallocated corporate expenses, interest income on bank deposits, fair value changes on investment properties, share of loss of an associate, non-lease-related finance costs and other gains are excluded from such measurement.
+The adjusted profit/loss before tax is measured consistently with the Group's profit/loss before tax except that unallocated corporate expenses, interest income on bank deposits, fair value changes on investment properties, share of loss of associates, other gains and finance costs are excluded from such measurement.

-Segment assets exclude other unallocated head office, corporate assets and interest in an associate.
+Segment assets exclude other unallocated head office and corporate assets, and interest in associates.

-Segment liabilities exclude interest-bearing bank, borrowings, amount due to a director, tax payable, deferred tax liabilities and other unallocated head office and corporate liabilities are managed as these liabilities on a group basis.
+Segment liabilities exclude interest-bearing bank borrowings, amount due to a director, tax payable, deferred tax liabilities and other unallocated head office and corporate liabilities are managed as these liabilities on a group basis.

-There are no sales or other transactions between the operating segments during the year (2021: Nil).
+There are no sales or other transactions between the operating segments during the year (2022: Nil).